daviddao/selfdriving/carla/README.md

 ## Scripts
   - CarlaRunPython: Jupyter notebook used to run python scripts.
-  - gather_data: gathers frames of RGB, depth, lidar and occupancy and saves to `--file-location`.
+  - gather_data: gathers frames of RGB, depth, lidar and occupancy and saves to `--dest-path`.
   - gather_data_situ: Gathers frames of RGB, depth, segmentation and occupancy.
 Uses preprocessing script to immediately convert data into TFRecord.
   - preprocessing_situ: Helper scripts for `gather_data_situ.py`.
 Takes frames and bundles them into TFRecord.
 This version only converts grid maps.
   - preprocessing_situ_all_data: Helper scripts for `gather_data_situ.py`.
 Converts all data (RGB/depth/segmentation/grid map).